warriorone/DevCamp/HOL/dotnet/01-developer-environment/README.md

 ## Overview

-In this lab, you will set up an Office365 trial subscription, configure your Azure subscription for the DevCamp, and provision a virtual machine in the subscription to use for development of further labs.
+In this lab, you will set up a VSTS account, configure your Azure subscription for the DevCamp, and provision a virtual machine in the subscription to use for development of further labs.

 ## Objectives

-In this hands-on lab, you will set up an Office365 developer subscription, and an Azure-based virtual machine for the development environment for subsequent labs in the DevCamp.
+In this hands-on lab, you will set up a VSTS account, and an Azure-based virtual machine for the development environment for subsequent labs in the DevCamp.
 To expedite the process, we've prepared a Windows image that you will copy into your own environment, start the virtual machine and connect to it.
 You will then configure the components for Azure development.

-* Set up an Office365 trial subscription.
+* Set up an a VSTS account.
 * Configure your Azure subscription for DevCamp.
 * Create an Azure Virtual Machine for remote development.
 * Connect to the Azure Virtual Machine and configure it for development.